michaelchukwu/tda-interview/Readme.md

 - Create a folder with your name underscore surname (ie michael_chukwu)
 - Place your work inside this folder.
 - Write a detailed instruction on how to run your application __(please endeavour to use a server)__
-- Upon completion, Request a merge and send an email to Info@thedigitalagencyltd.com
+- Upon completion, commit on a seperate branch, create a pull request and send an email to Info@thedigitalagencyltd.com